Sorry, you need to enable JavaScript to visit this website.

 2. ad-hoc consultative meetings.

-Concerning the general distribution of responsibilities, the main governance approach to youth works is the following since December 2022 (when the Ministry of Family, Youth and Equal Opportunities replaced the Ministry of Youth and Sports):
+Concerning the general distribution of responsibilities, the main governance approach to youth works is the following since January 2025 (when the Minsitry of Labour, Family, Youth and Social Solidarity replaced the Ministry of Family, Youth and Equal Opportunities):

 2. Ministry of Education is dealing with elements of validation of learning including the recognition of non-formal education learning paths;